 This guide to Catholic funerals explains everything you need to know about Catholic beliefs about death, Catholic funeral rites, including the recommended dress code and etiquette for mourning, as well as any other questions you may have about these topics.
 Here at Peter Tziotzis Orthodox Funerals, we provide religious and traditional funeral services.

 What Is a Catholic Funeral?

-Purgatory is a temporary resting place for souls that have committed sins that can be forgiven during their lifetime and who may eventually end up in Heaven.
+Purgatory is a temporary resting place for souls that have committed sins that can be forgiven during their lifetime and who still have a chance of entering Heaven in the afterlife.

-With this in mind, you should prepare yourself for a significant amount of time spent in prayer during the Catholic funeral you would be attending.
+Keeping this in mind, you should prepare yourself for a significant amount of time spent in prayer during the Catholic funeral that you will be attending.

 How Long Is a Catholic Funeral?

-If you're wondering how long a Catholic funeral lasts, the answer varies depending on whether the service includes a Requiem Mass is part of the ceremony.
+If you are curious about how long a Catholic funeral service typically lasts, the answer will change depending on whether or not a Requiem Mass is part of the ceremony.

 How Long Is a Catholic Funeral Mass?

 As mentioned above, a funeral mass lasts around 30 minutes – taking the overall funeral to around an hour.

 After the death of a Catholic, the family of the deceased person may choose to hold a prayer vigil on the evening before the funeral, which is also referred to as the reception of the body.